 What is Cauliflower Rice?

-Cauliflower rice, as mentioned above, is a dish that you can prepare from one of the tastiest cruciferous veggies, the Cauliflower.
-Since it is the main dish for the meal of the day, you could cook this as a replacement for your staple food, such as rice or bread.
+As mentioned above, cauliflower rice is a delicious and healthy dish you can prepare from one of the tastiest cruciferous veggies, cauliflower.
+Since it is the main dish for the meal of the day, you could cook this as a low-calorie replacement for your staple food, such as rice or potato fries.

-Unless you are an anti-grain consumer, this is still a good alternative, and trying this out is a must.
-I, myself, have been doing a lot of digging about this particular dish recently ever since I had this unknowingly in a Sunday Brunch.
-It turns out, the meal did actually live up to my expectations and did not just appeal to my palate as a first impression.
+I have been doing a lot of research about this particular dish recently ever since I had this unknowingly at a Sunday brunch a few weeks ago.
+It turns out the meal actually lived up to my expectations and did not just appeal to my palate as a first impression.

-- Take the cauliflower on a chopping board and lay it on the board in such a way that the stem is visible.
+- Put the cauliflower on your chopping board and lay it on the board on its side in such a way that the stem is visible.

-- Cut out the stem and the leaves carefully from the bottom.
+- Cut off the stem and the leaves carefully from the bottom.

-- Cut the cauliflower into four quarters of more or less the same size.
+- Cut cauliflower head into four quarters of more or less the same size.